Customs Charges From UK to Ireland.

 • Leather soled shoes 17% Import Duty

-Obviously, there are thousands of possible items – we have just listed a small selection.
+There are thousands of possible items – we have just listed a small selection.

 It is important to remember that even on those goods where import duty applies – Only orders with an intrinsic value over €150 will be liable to Irish customs duty.